Take These Steps After A Car Accident

 Auto accidents can be frightening, and it’s easy to find yourself bewildered and unable to think clearly in the moment.
 That’s why it’s so important to learn in advance what needs to be done.

-Taking the proper steps in the immediate period following vehicle accidents is critical for making your case to the insurance companies, and for ensuring that you receive all damages allowed under law.
+Taking the proper steps in the immediate period following vehicle accidents is critical when it comes time to make your case to the insurance companies to ensure that you receive all damages allowed under the law.

-Take a moment to inspect yourself for any injuries, and to inspect your nearby surroundings for any remaining source of danger (a fire, or exposed electrical components, for instance).
+Take a moment to inspect yourself for any injuries, such as broken bones, and examine your nearby surroundings for any remaining sources of danger (a fire or exposed electrical components, for instance).
 Call 911 immediately.
 You may need an ambulance or help from a bystander, if necessary.
 If everything checks out, turn your attention to the rest of the scene.
 Contact emergency services if any other individuals appear to be injured.

 Next, ensure that a full picture of the incident is preserved.
-Photo evidence is hard to argue with, and smartphones and tablets come in handy here: do your best to obtain clear, unobstructed shots of all discernible damages from multiple angles (including damages to your own vehicle, to any other vehicle/s or person/s involved, and to structures in the environment).
+Photo evidence is hard to argue with, and smartphones and tablets come in handy here.
+Do your best to obtain clear, unobstructed shots of all discernible damages from multiple angles (including damages to your own vehicle, any other vehicle(s) or person(s) involved and structures in the environment, such as guardrails).